Cwantic/Documentation/Analysis/index.md

 ![Image](../Images/Analysis7.jpg)

-The loading can be defined [here](https://documentation.metapiping.com/Loads/index.html).
+The loadings can be defined [here](https://documentation.metapiping.com/Loads/index.html).

 The **Modes** are generared if the **Extract modes** is checked in the **Model options** screen :

 ![Image](../Images/Analysis6.jpg)

 Click [here](https://documentation.metapiping.com/Design/Specification/Options.html) to have more information about the model options.

+A special load case "Fatigue" is added at the bottom of the combobox for Class 1 piping codes (Code Aster solver only).
+It allows to visualize the results of the detailed fatigue analysis : elastic shakedown (Eq.
+10), usage factor, thermal ratchet, etc.

 ### 3.2 Displacements